CowardlyBattleCat/intro-web-scraping/README.md

 * A web browser to see what we're working on as others see it (Recommend Google Chrome: [chrome.google.com] (http://chrome.google.com))

-* We will be using an online text editor for this workshop.
-You can sign up here: [https://repl.it/](https://repl.it/)
+* We will be using a google colaboratory notebook for this workshop, so you'll need access to a google drive where you can edit and save.
+You can sign up here if you don't already have a google account: [www.google.com/drive/](https://www.google.com/drive/)

 Well... that was easy!